PTony/Cygwin-installer-updater-script/README.md

 # Cygwin-updater-script
-A poor script for updating Cygwin automatically
+A poor script for updating Cygwin installer automatically